paracetamol and codeine phosphate hemihydrate

 How long to take it

-Only take Panamax Co for a few days
+Only take Panamax Co for a few days at a t

 ime unless your doctor tells you to take it longer.